cytoscape/RCy3/README.md

   2) run.tests ()

 They take about 4 minutes to run.

+## Bioconductor
+While this is the primary development repository for the RCy3 project, we also make regular pushes to official bioconductor repository from which the official releases are generated.
+This is the correct repo for all coding and bug reporting interests.
+The tagged releases here correspond to the bioconductor releases via a manual syncing process.
+The `master` branch here corresponds to the latest code in development and not yet released.

 ## Former Repo
 The entire commit history has been preserved during this transition, but you can find the repo for RCy3 v1.5.3 and earlier